Last Modified:21 May 2026

 • Changes to living arrangements (moving in with someone, entering aged care)

-Report changes online through myGov, via the Centrelink Express Plus app, by phone on 132 300, or in person.
-Pension rates are reviewed automatically twice a year (March and September) when rates are indexed,those increases are applied automatically with no action required from you.
+You can report changes online through myGov, via the Centrelink Express Plus app, by phone on 132 300, or in person.
+Pension rates are reviewed automatically twice a year in March and September, when rates are indexed.
+Those increases are applied automatically with no action required from you.

 What to Do If Your Claim Is Rejected or Underpaid

-1. Request an Authorised Review Officer (ARO) review: Ask for an internal review by a senior officer.
-This is the first and fastest step, many decisions are overturned at this level.
-Request verbally (by phone or in person) or in writing through myGov.
-There is no cost and no strict deadline, but acting within 13 weeks of the decision is strongly advised to preserve any potential backpayment
+1. Request an Authorised Review Officer (ARO) review.
+Ask for an internal review by a senior officer.
+This is the first and fastest step, and many decisions are overturned at this level.
+Request the review verbally (by phone or in person) or in writing through myGov.
+There is no cost and no strict deadline, but acting within 13 weeks of the decision is strongly advised to preserve any potential backpayment.

 ARO reviews tend to be worthwhile when the rejection is based on an asset valuation discrepancy, a classification error (assets misidentified or double-counted), or a misapplication of an exemption.
 They are less likely to succeed when the rejection is based on a clear, correctly calculated threshold breach.
 A financial adviser can help you identify whether a review is worth pursuing and assist with preparing supporting documentation.